Your treatment depends on how bad your chronic GvHD is and which parts of your body are affected.

 Treating chronic skin GvHD

-Chronic GvHD can last for many months, sometimes years, so you will need to carry on with the treatments for a long time.
+Chronic GvHD can last for many months, sometimes years, so you need to carry on with the treatments for a long time.
 As with other chronic skin conditions this can take up a lot of time.
 You might need help from a partner or carer to manage your skin properly.

 - wear cotton clothes